 I believe the photograph shown in the above image, which is a reduced version of the previous image in the Photo Gallery of these pages, was taken in the same building as the one shown at the top of this page.
 I have included this image here so it can be compared and contrasted with the image at the top of the page.
 The first connection I noticed was the arches that can be seen around the windows on the right hand side of the image above, which look the same as the archways in the far wall on the left hand side of the image at the top of this page.
 When looking at the construction of the archways by zooming in on higher resolution copies of these images, the size and shape of the bricks and their arrangement look exactly the same.

-The first thing that led me to believe that these photos actually overlap was an unusual plank, that descends from a large pulley near the ceiling at an angle of approximately 20 degrees to horizontal to below head height when standing, on its way to a large motor on a bench.
+The first thing that led me to believe that these photos actually overlap was an unusual plank in the image above, that descends to the right from a large pulley near the top of the third roof pillar from the left, at an angle of nearly 20 degrees below horizontal to below head height when standing, on its way to what looks like a large electric motor on the bench near the windows and the third archway pillar from the right.
 This is significant as it has a high likelihood of somebody walking into it.
-This actually is already a very early OH&S solution as it is protecting the unwary from a greater risk of tangling with a drive belt running just above the plank.
-This plank can be seen near the centre of the image above.
-It is well above the heads of the group of three people behind the first turner and lathe in the centre foreground.
-Two well dressed men are standing together observing the scene and a machinist is leaning on a milling machine to the right of them.
-It continues to descend to the right to a position below the drive pulley of a large electric motor on the bench below the windows.
-In the image at the top of this page, this same plank can be seen in the upper right quadrant descending to the right and extending off the right hand side of the image.
-Following the plank to the left the large pulley that the electric motor drives can be seen mounted in the roof space.
+This actually is already a very early OH&S solution as I think it is protecting the unwary from a greater risk of tangling with a drive belt running just above the plank.
+This plank can be seen above the centre of the image above.
+It is well above the heads of the group of three people standing close together behind the first turner and lathe in the centre foreground.
+In the image at the top of this page, this same plank can be seen in the upper right quadrant descending to the right below the large pulley and well above the head of the man standing in the foreground and extending off the right hand side of the image.
 The drive side of the belt can be seen between the plank and the pulley.
 The slacker return side of the belt can be seen drooping from the upper side of the big pulley and converging with the plank towards the right as it comes from the much smaller pulley on the motor.

 The nearest machinist on the right hand side of the image at the top of this page, is looking down at a milling machine table.
-That same milling machine can be seen in the image immediately above, where a machinist is leaning on it, behind the turner in the centre foreground.
-The nearest machinist on the left hand side of the image at the top of this page is sitting at what appears to be a lathe.
+That same milling machine can be seen in the image immediately above, where a machinist is leaning on it, behind the turner in the central foreground.
+The nearest turner on the left hand side of the image at the top of this page is sitting at what appears to be a lathe.
 This lathe can be seen in the image above behind and to the left of the prominent central foreground lathe and turner.
-The lathe appears immediately to the right of the box on the nearest pillar on the left hand side of the image above and the machinist's head appears at the top right hand corner of the box.
+The lathe that appears in both images is immediately to the right of the box seen attached to the right hand side of the nearest pillar on the left hand side of the image above and the turner's head appears at the top right hand far corner of the box.
 Examining the lathe and the milling machine mentioned, in high resolution versions of the two images above, it is clear that both images are showing the same machines.

-The drive shaft pulleys near the ceiling in both images, the wooden pillars, the brackets near the top of the pillars, the boxes attached to the pillars, the arrangement of the pillars and the look of the floor when comparing high resolution versions of these images all seem to be consistent between the two.
+The drive shaft pulleys near the ceiling in the two images above, the wooden pillars, the brackets near the top of the pillars, the boxes attached to the pillars, the arrangement of the pillars and the look of the floor when comparing high resolution versions of these images all seem to be consistent between the two.